omgateRepo/DS-proforma/docs/features/real-estate-projects.md

     - Management fees (including the auto-generated turnover line) default their start month to the Start Leasing Date.
     - All revenue rows ramp linearly from 0 at the Start Leasing Date to full run-rate at the Stabilized Date; before leasing begins they contribute 0 to cashflow.
   - `latitude`, `longitude` – captured from the address autocomplete (editable if adjustments needed).
 Used for satellite preview and mapping context.
+    - Once coordinates exist, the tab displays a **Local Weather** card that pulls from `/api/weather?lat=…&lon=…` so each project shows live conditions.
   - `target_units`, `target_sqft`.
   - `sponsor` (future, for LP/GP tracking).
+- **Collaborators panel** – Owners and super admins can invite/remove collaborators by email directly from the General tab.
+All collaborators (plus the owner) are listed so it’s obvious who has access to the project.
 - Actions: edit inline, save/cancel, upload hero photo (future).

 #### 6.1.1 Stage-based validation